ADVICE: Answer-Dependent Verbalized Confidence Estimation: Experimental Results

 \subsection{Ablation Study on Training Objectives}

-We conduct an ablation study on the training objective to assess the contribution of each component.
+We conduct an ablation study on the final training objective to assess the contribution of its components.
 First, as described in \S\ref{sec:training_objective}, $\mathcal{L}_{\mathrm{LM}}$ serves as an auxiliary term for preserving language modeling performance.
 As a result, we observe that $\mathcal{L}_{\mathrm{LM}}$ is generally independent of confidence calibration.
-On the other hand, the results in Table \ref{tab:loss_ablation} show that $\mathcal{L}_{\mathrm{JSD}}$ and $\mathcal{L}_{\mathrm{Margin}}$ contribute to improving confidence verbalization together.
-Compared to using either loss alone, jointly optimizing both enables the model not only to distinguish $P_{\text{correct}}$ from $P_{\text{wrong}}$ but also to separate them in the intended direction.
-Furthermore, we observe that ADVICE achieves the best generalization across datasets and models.
+Second, the results in Table \ref{tab:loss_ablation} show that $\mathcal{L}_{\mathrm{JSD}}$ and $\mathcal{L}_{\mathrm{Margin}}$ contribute to improving confidence verbalization together.
+Compared to using either loss alone, jointly optimizing both enables the model not only to distinguish $P_{\text{correct}}$ from $P_{\text{wrong}}$ but also to separate them in the intended direction. $\mathcal{L}_\mathrm{Sum}$ enforces the definition of confidence, resulting in improved calibration on OOD benchmarks.